6.13.2024

 Last year started with letting go my position with the Women Who Submit blog.
 The Breathe and Push column and the numerous writers who submitted helped me grow as a writer and editor.
 What a wonderful opportunity to serve this creative community for so long.
 The unexpected gift of letting go, was seeing how Thea Pueschell took the reins in that space and filling it with beautiful intersections.

-January also took our family into Little Tokyo to the Japanese American National Museum where we visited and stamp the Ireicho.
+January also took our family into Little Tokyo to the Japanese American National Museum where we visited and stamped the Ireicho.
 I wrote about the experience for High Country News who commissioned beautiful artwork to accompany my essay.
-It was a powerful experience and I urge all to look back at the names of their ancestors and take time to honor them.
+It was a powerful experience, and I urge all to look back at the names of their ancestors and take time to honor them.

 At the end of February, I joined the Altadena poet laureate, Carla Sameth, for a poetry reading.
 My first in-person reading as a poet!